-Books One to Three of Sons of Odin: Revised Edition
+Books One to Three of Sons of Odin: Angel-Magic Edition

 In the opening volume of a complex new fantasy series, Hammer offers readers lavish battles, dizzying amounts of gore, and a system of magical patrons called Battle Angels that fans of the Final Fantasy video games should enjoy.
 Hammer’s prose is often dense with imagery, as when “Anna, the crew,” and“the bushland were all swallowed by a vortex of light and shadows,” and “the light exploded into tiny filaments ofburning gold and white energies.”
 The battles, during which the Sons of Odin—and Jean, the Daughter of Thor—summon superpowered guardians, are splatterfests (demons are blasted “into dust and smoke, torn flesh and large spurts of dark blood”). - Kirkus Reviews

-Book Two of the Sons of Odin; Druantia's Curse: Revised Edition
+Book Two of the Sons of Odin; Druantia's Curse: Angel-Magic Edition

-Book Two and Three have been edited and revised also, and re-released as part of the Revised Editions.
+Book Two and Three have been edited and revised also, and re-released as part of the Angel-Magic Editions.
 Kirkus and BlueInk both gave points of praise for Book Two.

-Visit Smashwords, Barnes and Noble, iTunes or Kobo to get a free sample of Book Two!
+Visit Smashwords, Barnes and Noble, iTunes or Kobo to get a free copy of Book Two!